Project

 UI Improvement

-Added by Jan Schulz-Hofen almost 8 years ago
+Added by Jan Schulz-Hofen over 8 years ago

 As an Administrator, you can now invite new users via email to your Planio account directly from within the Members tab in your projectSettings.
 Simply enter the user's email address, select one or more Roles and click Add.